 - Using money responsibly

 Financial stability also requires the ability to remain gainfully employed.
 Learning how to become gainfully employed is an important life skill for a sober and healthy life.
 Learning how to find and keep a job is crucial to lasting sobriety.
-Learning to handle finances is a major part of Life Skills Training.
+Learning to handle finances is a major part of life skills training.

 Nutrition and Hygiene

 Many addicts let nutrition and hygiene go by the wayside.
 The first steps of a recovery program are light exercise combined with a healthy diet.
 Nutrition is an essential life skill for rebuilding bodies and minds damaged by years of addiction.
-Treatment centers have a dietician who teaches recovering addicts the difference between healthy and poor food choices.
+Treatment centers have a dietitian who teaches recovering addicts the difference between healthy and poor food choices.
 Important nutrition skills include:

 - To think about eating habits

 - Shop for food and prepare it